Quasiparticle density of states and triplet correlations in superconductor/ferromagnetic-insulator structures across a sharp domain wall: Non-collinear magnetization

 \subsection{Weak exchange field}

-If the exchange field on the superconductor is weak ($|\boldsymbol{h}| \ll \Delta$) it is possible to linearize the Usadel equation~\eqref{Usadel equation 2} and solve the system for an arbitrary magnetization direction.
-In zeroth order in $\boldsymbol{h}$, only the singlet component of the GF is finite and it is given by Eqs.~(\ref{bulktheta}- \ref{bulk g,f}) setting $\boldsymbol{h}=0$
+Another analytical limiting case is the case of a weak exchange field ($|\boldsymbol{h}| \ll \Delta$).
+In this case one can linearize the Usadel equation~\eqref{Usadel equation 2} and solve the system for an arbitrary magnetization texture.
+In zeroth order in $\boldsymbol{h}$, only the singlet component of the GF is finite and it is given by Eqs.~(\ref{bulktheta}-\ref{bulk g,f}) setting $\boldsymbol{h}=0$

-To first order in $\boldsymbol{h}$, both $\theta$ and $M_0$ are not corrected.
-Whereas the triplet vector $\boldsymbol{M}$ is determined by
+To first order in $\boldsymbol{h}$, both $\theta$ and $V_0$ are not corrected.
+Whereas the triplet vector $\boldsymbol{V}$ is determined by

 where $\lambda^2=D/(2\sqrt{\Delta^2-\epsilon^2})$ ($\mathrm{Re}\{\lambda\}>0$) is the energy dependent coherence length.
 The solution of this equation can be written as

 where $G(x,x')$ is the Green's function of the differential equation~\eqref{Usadel equation linearized} determined by